vinnivso/vinnivso/README.md

 - 👨‍🎓 <strong> Bachelor's degree </strong> </br> Yap, I'm a Mechanical Enginner and a student of Cyber Defense Technologies.

-- 🌱 <strong> Studying </strong> </br> Actually, I'm studying to become a full stack developer.
+- 🌱 <strong> Studying </strong> </br> Actually, I'm studying to become a BACKEND SPECIALIST DEVELOPER.
 So, I'm developing applications with: Javascript, Node.js, Typescript, AWS, SQL and JAVA.

 - 📈 <strong> Looking for </strong> </br> I'm looking for opportunities to build a carreer as a BACK END DEVELOPER.